book-em/helm-charts/notes/README.md

   ports:
     - protocol: TCP     # TCP is the default, but no harm in being explicit.
       targetPort: 8080  # Port of the pods.
-      port: 8080        # In infrastructure/compose.yml we used 9500.
       port: 8080        # In infrastructure/compose.yml we used 8500.
 ```